Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-How do you get to Torre Glòries?
+How to get to Torre Glòries?

-For the most curious of you
+For the curious